 5. Govee Wireless Humidity Works

-- Works with Alexa: Get temperature and humidity...
+- Works with Alexa: Obtain accurate temperature and...

 - WiFi Wireless Monitor: Remotely monitor temp and...

 - Sensitivity and Accuracy: Equipped with a Swiss...